Kshitij-Darwhekar/Kshitij-Website/README.md

 ## Contributing

 Contributions to the portfolio website project are welcome!
 If you encounter any issues, have suggestions, or want to contribute new features, please open an issue or submit a pull request.

-## License

-The portfolio website is open source and released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for personal or commercial projects.